Planning Accessible Events

 To that end, please review the following recommendations and resources:

-It is recommended that event organizers routinely include an accessible events statement in various media (posters, webpages, social media invites) used to publicize events:
+It is recommended that event organizers routinely include an accessible events statement in various media (posters, webpages, social media invites), providing information on how to request disability accommodations:

 “The University of Rochester is committed to providing inclusive experiences and equal access to programs and services.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact (name & contact info of event organizer).
 In all situations, a good faith effort (up until the time of the event) will be made to provide accommodations.”